publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch36/schV/m__us_usc_t33_s2310.md

 ## § 2310.
 Cost sharing for Territories

+    (a) __In general__

-    The Secretary shall waive local cost-sharing requirements up to $200,000 for all studies and projects in American Samoa, Guam, the Northern Mariana Islands, the Virgin Islands, and the Trust Territory of the Pacific Islands.
+        The Secretary shall waive local cost-sharing requirements up to $200,000 for all studies and projects in American Samoa, Guam, the Northern Mariana Islands, the Virgin Islands, Puerto Rico, and the Trust Territory of the Pacific Islands.

+    (b) __Inflation adjustment__

+        The Secretary shall adjust the dollar amount specified in subsection (a) for inflation for the period beginning on November 17, 1986, and ending on June 10, 2014.

 ([Pub.
 L. 99–662, title XI, § 1156][/us/pl/99/662/s1156], Nov.
 17, 1986, [100 Stat.
-4256][/us/stat/100/4256].)
+4256][/us/stat/100/4256]; [Pub.
+L. 113–121, title I, § 1032][/us/pl/113/121/s1032], June 10, 2014, [128 Stat.
+1233][/us/stat/128/1233].)

+ __Amendments__

+    2014—[Pub.
+L. 113–121][/us/pl/113/121] designated existing provisions as subsec. (a) and inserted heading, inserted “Puerto Rico,” before “and the Trust Territory of the Pacific Islands”, and added subsec. (b).

  __Termination of Trust Territory of the Pacific Islands__